Gnumaru/Game-Scene-Designer/demo/README.md

 Game Scene Designer
 ===================

-A game-engine agnostic designer for game scenes!
+A game-engine agnostic designer tool for game scenes!
+Design your game scene anywhere and only once, then run it unaltered in any game engine or framework that implements support for loading the designer's game-scene file format.

-Design your game scene once and run it in ANY game engine or framework (as long as it implements support for the game-scene file format).
+Written entirely in HTML5, using exclusively client-side elements (absolutely no serve-side code), can be hosted on the web (even on somewhere like a dropbox public folder) or downloaded an opened in the browser (some browsers may have restrictions when loading a site with 'file' protocol instead of regular http)

-Try the [extremely early] demo!
+Try the [early] demo!

 http://gnumaru.github.io/Game-Scene-Designer/demo/